The Paris Chinese Pagoda building

-If ever you thought there were some unusual buildings and monuments in Paris, then the Chinese Pagoda has got to be one not to be missed, with its landmark exterior and its sumptuous interior.
+If ever you thought there were some unusual buildings and Paris monuments, then the Paris Chinese Pagoda building has got to be one not to be missed, with its landmark exterior and its sumptuous interior.

 The building was originally constructed as a standard mansion house in the French Louis Philippe style, however, it was purchased in 1925 by Ching Tsai Loo, who was a collector and dealer of Chinese and Asian antiques.